trilemma-dev/SwiftAuthorizationSample/README.md

 on many of the build variables mentioned in the "Build Variables" section above.
 Make sure those are configured first.

 Create a folder for build scripts (or use an existing one) and copy PropertyListModifier.swift to it.
 In order to be run as a script the file must have its execute bit set.
-From a Terminal, running `chmod 755 PropertyListModifier.swift` on the script will make it world executable.
+From Terminal, running `chmod 755 PropertyListModifier.swift` on the script will make it world executable.

 The following assumes you named that folder "BuildScripts".
 Now we need to configure your build process to run the script.
 The instructions below are applicable for Xcode 13 and may differ in future versions.